 The National Curriculum for mathematics reflects the importance of spoken language in pupils' development across the whole curriculum - cognitively, socially and linguistically.
 The quality and variety of language that pupils hear and speak are key factors in developing their mathematical vocabulary and presenting a mathematical justification, argument or proof.
 They must be assisted in making their thinking clear to themselves as well as others, and teachers should ensure that pupils build secure foundations by using discussion to probe and remedy their misconceptions.

 The first few years of a child’s life are especially important for mathematics development, as they begin to make sense of the situations they find themselves in and find solutions to problems the are faced with.
 These are key skills they they will use throughout their learning of maths.
 The focus in our foundation stage is to ensure that all children develop firm mathematical foundations in a way that is engaging, and appropriate for their age through experiences with concrete resources and practical activities.
-Throughout their time in reception our children are assessed against the 'Early Learning Goals'.
-In maths this involves providing children with opportunities to practise and improve their skills in counting numbers, calculating simple addition and subtraction problems and describing shapes, spaces, and measures
+Throughout their time in reception our children will be assessed against the new statutory framework which sets out what skills the children need to achieve the 'Early Learning Goals'.
+The 'Early Learning Goals' for maths are outlined below.

-By the time children are ready to move to year one they should be able to
+By the time they are ready to enter year one children should be able to

 Key stage One